jedagda/cit-gen/README.md

 To create and run a workshop, proceed to [Create and Run a Workshop](#create-and-run-a-workshop).

 ##### Linux
-In the directory where you extracted CIT-RCR:
+In the directory where you extracted CIT-GEN:
 ```
 sudo -s
 cd workshop-creator